Antonio López García: Varieties of realism

-The beauty of López's work begins with an appreciation of his craft.
-Paintings such as The Sideboard (1965-66), or the atmospheric views of Madrid from the 1970s, show an acute perception and understanding of the beauty of the objects he portrays.

-Though López is devoted to the mundane—he depicts humble people, buildings, plants, and cluttered interiors—his portrayal of these subjects is compelling and beautiful.
-Starkly lit studies of his studio, bathroom, and the red brick wall in his backyard underscore an interest in prosaic subject matter.
-His deftness brings attention to these simple forms, encouraging the viewer to re-examine the presence of ordinary objects.
+López's perception and understanding of beauty in the objects he portrays can be seen in paintings such as The Sideboard (1965-66), or the atmospheric views of Madrid from the 1970s.
+Much of López's works are devoted to mundane objects like ordinary people, buildings, plants, and interiors.
+However, he was able to bring attention to these simple forms, encouraging the viewer to re-examine the presence and beauty of the ordinary objects.

 He began to paint panoramic views of Madrid about 1960.
 His work from this period attracted recognition, first within Spain—in 1961 he had his first solo show in Madrid—and later, in 1965 and 1968, at the Staempfli Gallery in New York.
 López faithfully adhered to familiar subjects: images of women, anonymous and humble objects of domestic surroundings, desolate spaces, images of his garden and landscape.
 The pictures are sometimes worked on for more than twenty years, some of them remaining unfinished.

 As the artist explains, "the pictorial nucleus begins to grow and you work until the whole surface has an expressive intensity equivalent to what you have before you, converted into a pictorial reality."

-He is a versatile realist, proficient in the traditional media of pencil drawing, oil painting on board, carved wood sculpture, and bas relief in plaster.